The world inherits the many failed standards of Cain.

 The last phrase of Gen. 4.13, “anyone who meets me will kill me,” poses quite a problem.
 Who, indeed, can these ‘anyone’s’ be?
 One more accepted or modern analysis by orthodox biblical scholars infers that the sons of Adam would be willing to kill Cain for his grievous insult to the family and humanity.
 Since murder is not acceptable to God, and this would initiate a revenge killing, this viewpoint is not favorable to the overall biblical perspective.

 The second view is that the ‘they’ refers to other human beings, but humans who may know nothing about God.
 We know these people cannot be Cain’s siblings, for Cain will no longer live in Eden.
-That pre-adamites existed seems clear from this scripture.
+The existence of pre-adamites seems clear from this scripture.
 We find the pre-adamites as godless or perhaps nature worshippers.
-As we continue, apparently God agrees with Cain on this point concerning the term ‘anyone’, for, in v.
-15, The Lord said to him, “I promise, if anyone* kills Cain, sevenfold vengeance (seven generations) shall be taken on him.”
+As we continue, apparently God agrees with Cain on this point concerning the term ‘anyone,’ for, in v.
+15, The Lord said to him, “I promise if anyone* kills Cain, sevenfold vengeance (seven generations) shall be taken on him.”

-*Why not just say, ‘my brothers will kill me’?
-The above view would suppose that the Garden is separated out from the rest of the world (abundance), and that Adam is more designed as a spiritual being who rises above the already existent common man, and further, that an earlier development of man had already been attempted, or had developed.
-This viewpoint is not the orthodox Christian viewpoint or the viewpoint of biblical literalists generally.
+*Why not just say, ‘My brothers will kill me’?
+The above view would suppose that the Garden (abundance) is separated out from the rest of the world and that Adam is more created as a spiritual being who rises above the already existent common man, and further, that an earlier development of man had already been attempted, or had developed.
+This viewpoint is not the orthodox Christian or biblical literalists’ viewpoint.

 Cain is sent away.
 The unenlightened human race now awaits the wrathful Cain.